Permitted exterior building materials and colours

 - Fire Resistant: Materials or structures designed to withstand fire for a period of time without losing structural integrity.
 Heavy timber is considered fire-resistant.

-- Heavy Timber: Heavy timber refers to construction with large-dimensioned wood where no dimension is less than 150mm.
+- Heavy Timber: Large-dimensioned wood construction where no dimension is less than 150 mm thick.

 | Building component | Requirements | Additional recommended FireSmart best practices | Acceptable standards |